Keto crispy marinated tofu

 - 14 oz.
 400 g firm tofu, cut into 1-inch (2,5 cm) cubes

-- Place all of the marinade ingredients into a bowl and add the tofu cubes.
-Mix well until all of the tofu is evenly coated.
+- Drain tofu first by wrapping the block in a tea towel.
+Place on a plate and put a wooden chopping board on top, and weigh it down with something heavy, like a pan of water.
+Let the tofu drain for about 30 min.
+Place all of the marinade ingredients into a bowl and add the tofu cubes.
+Mix gently until all of the tofu is evenly coated.

 - Cover and place in the refrigerator overnight to allow the flavors to develop.

-- Preheat the oven to 350°F (180°C), fan forced.
-Line a large oven tray with baking paper and spread the tofu out in a single layer.
+- Preheat the oven to 350°F (180°C).
+Line a large oven tray with parchment paper and spread the tofu out in a single layer.

 - Bake for 35 minutes, turning the tofu halfway through.